Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 - Other read locations will be called `i`, `j`.
 - Literal values will be called `v`, `w`.
 - String variables will be called `*s`, `*t`.
-  Strings are nothing more than floats with an interpretation if you use the string table.
+  Strings are nothing more than float variables with an interpretation.

 For more details on the below opcodes, see the function documentation above.